Header Image

 4.18.
 Stress benefits of inner emptiness and alexithymia

 Inner emptiness is the logical consequence of focusing on the stressor (see above under circles of thought).
 It is conducive to survival if fighting the stressor is the only thing that really counts.
 Nothing should distract from this, not even the perception of your inner state, other desires or (even good) feelings.
-Feeling good could tempt you to just get on with it and have a good time - instead of dealing with the threat.
+Feeling good could tempt you to simply get on with it and have a good time - instead of dealing with the threat.

 4.19.
 Stress benefits of reduced / increased empathy